 A phishing attack is a type of cybersecurity threat that targets users directly through email, text, or direct messages.
-During a phishing attempt, the attacker will pose as a trusted contact to steal data like login and credit card information.
+During one of these scams, the attacker will pose as a trusted contact to steal data like logi, account numbers, and credit card information.

-As an example, a phishing attempt would go as follows:
+As an example, the scenerio usually plays out as follows:

 - An individual receives an email from his or her bank (for example, Chase).